Kintyre/ksconf/docs/source/dyn/cli.rst

                             0.8.
 Starting in 1.0 the default will switch to 'dir.d', so if you need the old behavior be sure to update your scripts.
+      -I PATTERN, --include PATTERN
+                            Name or pattern of layers to include.
+      -E PATTERN, --exclude PATTERN
+                            Name or pattern of layers to exclude from the target.
       --dry-run, -D         Enable dry-run mode.
 Instead of writing to TARGET, preview changes as a 'diff'.
 If TARGET doesn't exist, then show the merged file.